browserengineering/book/book/chrome.md

 ```

 Note that clicking on the address bar also clears the address bar
 contents.
-That's not quite what a browser does, but it's pretty close,
+That's not quite what a real browser does, but it's pretty close,
-and lets us skip adding text selection.
+and it lets us skip adding text selection.

 Now, when we draw the address bar, we need to check whether to draw
 the current URL or the currently typed text: